 KlimaProtect: climate-neutral shipping with GLS

 Logistics causes around 14 percent of global CO2 emissions.
 The transport sector accounts for 75 percent of these.
 GLS is aware of its responsibility for the environment and has been committed to climate protection for over a decade.
 Whether it is through depots operated in a resource-saving manner, optimised tours using modern IT tools or sustainable city logistics solutions.
-Now GLS Germany is going one step further: Since 1 October 2019 we have been implementing our GLS KlimaProtect programme - in this context all emissions caused by parcel transport from Germany and our business activities in Germany are compensated.
+In October 2019, GLS Germany went one step further – with our GLS KlimaProtect programme.
+In this context, all emissions caused by parcel transport from Germany and our business activities in Germany are compensated.

 Reduce, avoid & compensate

 GLS KlimaProtect is based on two pillars: reduction & avoidance and compensation.
 The emissions generated by parcel transport and our business activities are compensated by a certified reforestation project (VCS/CCB standard) via the organisation PRIMAKLIMA e.V. – more than 200,000 tonnes of CO2 in the first GLS KlimaProtect year.

 GLS also continues to invest in measures to reduce and avoid emissions.
 In addition to the use of 100 percent sustainable electricity, GLS is expanding its fleet of e-vehicles, installing the necessary charging infrastructure and promoting emission-free delivery in city centres.